chpc-tech-eval/scc/tutorial4/README.md

 ```

+It is structured into distinct roles for modularity and ease of maintenance, with each role handling specific tasks such as installing dependencies, BLAS, MPI, and HPL itself, as well as running the benchmark.
+The inventory defines the target hosts, and playbooks orchestrate the execution of these roles.

 The `ansible.cfg` file is a configuration file for Ansible and allows the user to set global and local configurations for how ansible is required to operate.
-It should be set up as the following:
+You need to change the `private_key_file` to point to your private key.

 `ansible.cfg`: